dwai213/dwai213.github.io/src/_pages/about.md

 As a part of my Master's Work, I worked on adapting trajectory optimization to prescribe a set of open loop controllers for free space optical communication.
 In free space optical communication, two terminals (usually LEO satellites) need to maintain a line of sight in order to data to be communicated from one end to the other.
 I summed up my work in this [report]({%link files/masters_report.pdf%}) and [presentation]({%link files/masters_presentation.pdf%})

-## Attitude Estimation via particle filter
+## Attitude Estimation via Particle Filter

 I worked with Yizhou Wang on attitude estimation through particle filters, a Monte Carlo method for stochastic estimation.
 The big idea here is to represent a state distribution for a system's states by instantiating many particles that represents all of the states the system can be.
 Using Baye's rule and sensor measurements, we can selectively breed/multiply the particles that probabilistically more accurately reflect the true state.
 In marginalized particle filters, we take advantage of the linear structure in the system to save computation when we propagate the particles supporting the state distribution.
 Our work is summarized in our conference paper [here]({%link files/DSCC14PF.pdf%}) and my presentation at DSCC 2014 can be found [here]({%link files/dscc2014_ssmpf.pdf%}).
 For a slightly more in depth explanation of particle filters, you can read more [here]({%link files/pf_overview.pdf%}).